Skip to Content

 overflow incontinence may include:

-Urinary incontinence in men is often related to prostate problems.
+Urinary incontinence is often related to prostate problems.
 As men age,

 bladder out of position.
 These changes can lead to

-incontinence.
-In most cases, incontinence due to prostate enlargement can be
+In most cases, incontinence caused by an enlarged prostate can be

 cured by medicine or prostate surgery.